Skip to Content

 import { , } from "tstyche"; declare function (: () => unknown): void; declare function (: () => <unknown>): <void>; ((() => {}))..<void>(); // @tstyche fixme -- This should work, see: #265 ((() => .()))..<<void>>(); ("() => unknown", () => { ((() => {}))..<void>(); }); // @tstyche fixme -- Known bug, see: #345 ("() => Promise<unknown>", () => { ((() => .()))..<<void>>(); });

-• when an expect() is marked, make sure it actually fails,
+• when an expect() is marked, verify that it actually fails

-• when a test() or describe() is marked, check if it has a failing child.
+• when a test() or describe() is marked, verify that it has at least one failing child

 // @tstyche if